 - IS 451U – LAN Management Using UNIX (credits: 3)

-IS 451M, U, and W are hands-on courses taught in a computer classroom using Microsoft Server (451M), Unix (451U) or Web based tools (451W) to facilitate system management and networking.
+- IS 451M and IS 451U are hands-on courses taught in a computer classroom using Microsoft Server (451M), and Unix (451U) to facilitate system management and networking.
 The design, building, management, security and technical issues involved in a local area network will be covered.